PaytmLabs/MachineLearningChallenge/README.md

   a.
 Commission%-   Average commission paid by merchant to us, aggregated by primary category (see concept of categories section below).
   b.
 Discount %-    Average discount offered by merchant to customers, aggregated by primary category.
   c.
 Cash back %-   Average cash back offered by us to customers on items sold by merchant, aggregated by primary category.
 Paytm uses cashback as a preferred method for promotions.
-Here is the schema -
+Here is the schema and data is in CSV format.
   1.  merchant_id: Unique Merchant_id
   2. T1: Root category
   3. T2: Sub Category